joshmcintosh/BYOA-Cloud-Compute/README.md

 # SENG-371-Project-2
-Live use case for BYOA cloud processing framewore
+Live use case for BYOA cloud processing framework

 # Running the project
 On your first run you may need to start a Docker daemon.
 This